 Designing Websites that work

-By 2019 websites have been through many variations.
+By 2019 website design has been through many variations.
 If you’ve been around long enough, you may have built a few websites for your business(es).
-In the early years, you did your best to showcase your business online.
+In the early years, your website design would showcase your business online.
 In the middle 2000’s your focus switched to SEO (Search Engine Optimization), now, maybe you’re looking for the next variation.

 A web project that begins with the consumer